 "Doin' What Comes Natur'lly: Hobbes and the State of Nature."
 28th Conference on Value Inquiry.
 Lamar University in Beaumont, TX.
 04/2000.

 "Making Sense of the Other: Husserl, Carnap, Heidegger, and Wittgenstein."
 The Twentieth World Congress of Philosophy.
 Boston, MA.
 08/1998.
 See the Proceedings of the Twentieth World Congress of Philosophy. www.bu.edu/wcp/Papers/Comp/CompCorn.htm.

 "Are There Any Immoral Acts?
 A Study of Abelard's Ethics."
 Representation and Interpretation in the 12th Century: An Interdisciplinary Conference.
 D'Youville College in Buffalo, NY.
 04/1995.

 "Pragmatism, Naturalism, and Political Philosophy."
 22nd Annual Meeting of the Society for the Advancement of American Philosophy.
 Waltham, MA.
 03/1995.

 "Ethical Nonobjectivism and Social Pluralism."
 22nd Conference on Value Inquiry.
 Drew University in Madison, NJ.
 04/1994.

 "Can Fregean Senses Save the Ethical Naturalist from Moore's Open-Question Argument?"
-American Society for Value Inquiry Session in conjunction with the APA Central Division Meeting (Chicago, IL).
+American Society for Value Inquiry Session at the American Philosophical Association Central Division Meeting, Chicago, IL.
 Forthcoming in 04/2005.

 Member of symposium, "Understanding Disabilities: Visible and invisible."
 Salem State College (Salem, MA): 11/2005.